threepointone/glamor/README.md

 plugins

-plugins are run just before the style object is converted into css. they receive `{ selector, style, ... }` and are expected to return an object of same shape
+plugins are functions run before the style object is converted into css. they transform objects of the shape `{ selector, style, ... }`

 `plugins.inject(...fns)`